 Vitamins, Minerals, And Your Teeth

-Everyone knows that a healthy, balanced diet is essential to your overall health, and you probably also know that it helps you dental health as well, since a body well-supplied with necessary nutrients can heal faster and and has as stronger immune system.
+Everyone knows that a healthy, balanced diet is essential to your overall health, and you probably also know that it helps your dental health as well, since a body well-supplied with necessary nutrients can heal faster and has a stronger immune system.

 But beyond the general picture, let’s take a deeper look into what specific vitamins and minerals do for your teeth, and the foods you can get them from.

 Teeth are after all mostly made of calcium, so if there’s one tooth ingredient you know you can’t do without, it’s this mineral.
 The recommended daily amount for an adult is about 1,000 mg, though older women need a little more.

 Milk is the best-known source of calcium but you can also get it from cheese, broccoli, kale, cabbage, soy products.
 Nuts, beans, and some kinds of fish (sardine or salmon) can also provide it.